Skip to content

 Palmer was a painter and etcher, and is most famous for his almost completely black and white landscapes in watercolour or ink.
 He was also influenced by his faith and by medieval art.

-The University Art Collection holds one work by Samuel Palmer.
+The University of Reading Art Collection holds one work by Samuel Palmer.